 This section covers Ewing sarcoma diagnosed in children and teenagers.
 For more information about Ewing sarcoma in adults, please read Cancer.Net's Guide to Bone Cancer .

 If you would like additional introductory information, explore these related items.
 Please note these links will take you to other sections on Cancer.Net:

-- ASCO Answers Fact Sheet : Read a one-page fact sheet (available in PDF) that offers an easy-to-print introduction to this type of cancer.
+ASCO Answers Fact Sheet : Read a one-page fact sheet (available as a PDF) that offers an easy-to-print introduction to this type of cancer.

 Cancer.Net Patient Education Videos: View short videos led by an ASCO expert in childhood cancers that provides basic information about childhood cancer treatment , childhood cancer survivorship , and adolescents/young adults with cancer .

 The next section in this guide is Statistics , and it helps explain how many children and teenagers are diagnosed with this disease, as well as general survival rates.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.